What Makes a Great Pirate Ship Name?

 | Voidtide Revenant | /VOID-tyd REV-eh-nunt/ | Undead ship risen from nothingness |

-Names like Spectral Undertow (Ghostly Current That Pulls You Under) and The Abyssal Maw (Gaping Mouth of the Ocean Floor) do not just sound threatening — they sound wrong, in exactly the way a cursed ship should.
-That unease is the goal when you are using a pirate ship name generator for supernatural vessels.
+Names like Spectral Undertow and The Abyssal Maw don't just sound threatening — they sound wrong, in exactly the way a cursed ship should.
+That unease is the goal whenever you're naming a supernatural vessel.

 Match the name to the captain.
 A ruthless warmonger commands The Bloodtide, not The Silver Meridian.
-A cunning aristocrat-turned-pirate sails something elegant — perhaps across the waters of a realm from our Kingdom Name Generator, raiding naval empires and coastal crowns.
-The ship is an extension of the captain's personality — make sure the name reflects that.
-If your captain earned their reputation through terror, pick from the fearsome category.
-If they are haunted by a dark past, a cursed name fits perfectly.
+A cunning aristocrat-turned-pirate sails something elegant — perhaps raiding empires from our Kingdom Name Generator.
+The ship is an extension of the captain's personality, so the name should reflect that.

 Consider the ship's history.
 Was it built by the captain, captured in battle, or found drifting without a crew?
 A captured royal navy frigate might be renamed ironically — calling it The King's Regret makes a statement.
-A ship built from salvage might be called The Patchwork Defiance.
-The backstory informs the name.
-A ship's tale might even be worth a song — and every good crew needs a bard to sing it.
+The backstory informs the name, and a good ship's tale is worth a song from your favorite bard.

-Lean into the genre you are playing in.
-A gritty historical pirate campaign calls for grounded names — things that sound like they could have existed in the real Golden Age of Piracy.
-A high-fantasy setting with sea monsters — the kind you would find in our Monster Name Generator — and merfolk gives you license to go bigger and stranger.
-A horror campaign at sea demands names that unsettle.
-Let the tone of your game guide your choice.
+Lean into your genre.
+Gritty historical campaigns call for grounded names that could have existed in the real Golden Age of Piracy.
+High-fantasy settings with sea monsters — the kind you'd find in our Monster Name Generator — give you license to go bigger and stranger.
+Let the tone of your game guide the choice.

-Beyond D&D, pirate ships are iconic in fiction.
-The Black Pearl from Pirates of the Caribbean, the Jolly Roger from Peter Pan, the Walrus from Black Sails, and the Red Hind from Assassin's Creed all show how a ship name carries narrative weight.
-Anime fans will recognize the Thousand Sunny and Going Merry from One Piece — and if you are building characters for that kind of setting, our Anime Name Generator can help with crew names.
-The name becomes shorthand for the crew's identity and the story's stakes.
-In video games, novels, and TV shows alike, the ship is often treated as a character in its own right — and characters need memorable names.
+Beyond tabletop, pirate ships are iconic in fiction.
+The Black Pearl from Pirates of the Caribbean, the Jolly Roger from Peter Pan, the Walrus from Black Sails, and the Going Merry from One Piece all show how a ship name carries narrative weight.
+If you're building anime-style crews, our Anime Name Generator pairs well with these vessel names.
+Across video games, novels, and shows, the ship is often treated as a character in its own right — and characters need memorable names.